-- (1) US\$62,500 of this cash payment, the 200,000 common shares and the 2,250,000 share purchase warrants will be refundable to the Company should the Company's ability to use the water right to its fullest extent be restricted by any regulation or statute. - (2) US\$75,000 of this cash payment and the 250,000 common shares issued will be refundable to the Company should the Company's ability to use the water right to its fullest extent be restricted by any regulation or statute. - (3) The Company made a cash payment of US\$87,500 and issued 300,000 common shares with a fair value of \$45,000, both of which are refundable to the Company's ability to use the water right to its fullest extent be restricted by any regulation or statute.
+- (1) US\$125,000 of this cash payment, the 200,000 common shares and the 2,250,000 share purchase warrants will be refundable to the Company should the Company's ability to use the water right to its fullest extent be restricted by any regulation or statute. - (2) US\$75,000 of this cash payment and the 250,000 common shares issued will be refundable to the Company should the Company's ability to use the water right to its fullest extent be restricted by any regulation or statute. - (3) The Company made a cash payment of US\$87,500 and issued 300,000 common shares with a fair value of \$45,000, both of which are refundable to the Company should the Company's ability to use the water right to its fullest extent be restricted by any regulation or statute. - (4) On October 31, 2018, the Company signed a letter of intent to further amend the water right purchase agreement.
+The letter of intent amended the terms for the payment of the remaining cash payments due on the purchase price.
+The Company did not make the US\$200,000 payment due on December 21, 2018.